open-ebike/open-ebike.github.io/README.md

 ## About The Project

-The aim of this app is to document the development of a sample app that makes use of the [EU Data Act interface at Bosch eBike System](https://flow.bosch-ebike.com/data-act).
+The aim of this repo is to document the development of a sample app that makes use of the [EU Data Act API of Bosch eBike Systems](https://flow.bosch-ebike.com/data-act).
+The dev log is available at [open-ebike.github.io](https://open-ebike.github.io).

 ### Built With

 * [GitHub Pages](https://docs.github.com/en/pages)
 * [Jekyll](https://jekyllrb.com/)

-## Installation

-tbd

-## Usage

-tbd

-## Roadmap

-See the [open issues](https://github.com/open-ebike/open-ebike.github.io/issues) for a list of proposed features (and known issues).

-## Contact

-Florian Schwanz - florian.schwanz@gmail.com

 ## Acknowledgements

-Icon made by Freepik from www.flaticon.com
+Icon made by Freepik from [flaticon.com](https://flaticon.com)